fxxrytail/skzcode/content/site-update/additional-thumbnail-skw.md

 ## ADditional thing..

+**Update (Sep 4, 2023):** All ads are removed~!
+There should be no ads in Channel SKZ anymore.
+---
+**Previous Update**
 There are now advertisements across the website.
 I only picked types of banner ads so it don't interrupt with your browsing experience.
 You shouldn't be directed to other url unless you clicked a banner ad!
 I put "Advertisement" label on the ads so you can differentiate it from contents in the website.
-Only Stray Kids contents and ch-skz links should open in different tab.
+Only Stray Kids contents and CH-SKZ links should open in different tab.
 Feel free to browse CH-SKZ as you normally do.

 If you encounter problems you may contact through any of the following:
 * [CHANNEL SKZ twitter](https://twitter.com/CH_SKZ_).
 I may not easily see message requests so you may mention me if you sent DM.